jcont12/ProgrammingNotes/Langs & Frameworks/Javascript/Advanced_concepts_course.md

 Surprisingly it is.... because it holds a property object that holds the methods that other child objects will inherit, and only functions have a prototype property.
 (Try doing typeof Object and see what happens).
 The reason is that ultimately, Object is THE CONSTRUCTOR for the object wrapper

 **Why can't I just get my promise to return so it can give a value to a variable that I am using??**
-This is a common mistake I've made... **tldr- a variable's value can't rely on asynchronous code... the variable MUST have a default value that THEN gets updated by the asynchronous code**.
+**tldr- a variable's value can't rely on asynchronous code... the variable MUST have a default value that THEN gets updated by the asynchronous code**.
 The key reason why you made them is because you didn't know about javascript run-time environment's "infrastructure": a call stack, an event loop that checks for the call stack to be empty, and a callback queue that will only be run (in order) as the call stack becomes empty EDIT: a JOB QUEUE separate from the CALLBACK QUEUE that has higher priority (as of ES6).
 Javascript, being single-threaded, will run through all of your code, place asynchronous code in a callback queue, and continue running through your code.
 It is ONLY after its done running your code (when it has finished going through its call stack) that the event loop will realize its empty and will fetch the next code that was placed on the callback queue.
 So before asynchronous code gets run, your call stack must be allowed to run successfully.
 Making a variable's value rely on asynchronous code will not work as the value will never be set.